 One question artists, photographers, designers, and musicians always seem to ask is whether they should trademark their name.
 In many cases, an artist’s personal name is also their company name.
 That name is a corporate asset with real tangible value, and protecting it is an important business consideration.
 However, it’s important to understand that applying for a trademark does not guarantee acceptance.
 As always with art law, there are no simple answers, only important points to consider.

 First, The basic idea behind a trademark is that as a society, we want to know whom we are buying from.
 We don’t want consumers to be tricked into thinking they are buying from one company when in reality they just bought a knock-off.
-The clear examples would be someone buying a Prada bag, thinking it is the quality of Prada, only to find that the bag fell apart three months later.
+A clear example would be someone buying a Prada bag, thinking it is the quality of Prada, only to find that the bag fell apart three months later.
 Let’s apply that concept to artists: a photographer would not want to see merchandise bearing photos that appear similar to their own with the photographer’s name (wrongly) attached.
 It is not the photographer’s photo, so there is no copyright violation.
 The only way the photographer would be able to seek redress is through trademark law.

 A trademark is evidence that you are the rightful user of the name for a particular type of product.
 It’s a lot easier to sue someone to make them stop using your name, then it is to prove they’ve infringed on your copyright: Just think about how much easier it is if you don’t have to prove that it is, in fact, your name.
 (It’s tens of thousands of dollars cheaper, too).